isair/ManualLayout/README.md

 Not yet available.

+###Drag & Drop

+This isn't recommended, but you can also put all the code files inside the directory [ManualLayout](https://github.com/isair/ManualLayout/tree/master/ManualLayout) directly into your project.

 #Usage

 Just `import ManualLayout` in your code and use the methods and properties provided by the library to layout your views.